utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 1. Select the gRPC request.

-1. Select the drop-down list next to Use Example Message and notice the messages from all the examples under the request and how they are grouped under their respective saved example names.
+1. Select the drop-down list next to Use Example Message.
+Notice the messages from all the examples under the request and how they are grouped under their respective saved example names.

-1. Select a message from the dropdown list and save the request.
+1. Select a message from the list.
+You can scroll or search for a specific string.

+1. Select **Save**.